mercedesb/talk-spot/TechSkills/CrochetPatternLikeCode.md

 ## Outcomes/Conclusions
 What will the audience get out of this talk?
 What do I want them to come away with?
-After this talk, the audience will have their interest piqued and learn a little about how writing a pattern (particularly a crochet pattern) is like writing code.
+After this talk, the audience will have their interest piqued and learn a little about how writing a pattern is like writing code.

 ## Outline

+## Brainstorm
+- old-fashioned and unrelated to code, but it's not
+- literal yarn loops and repeated instruction loops
+- Starting projects is the hardest part whether its creating a new shawl pattern or building a new app.
+You need to track down all of your hardware requirements and try to wrap your head around the solution you are trying to craft.
+- Trial and error
+- testing your methods and loops
+- Undoing and redoing, rewriting and rewriting, it's all the same.
+In crochet we call it 'frogging,' as in 'rip-it, rip-it, rip-it' and when we're coding we class it up with 'refactoring,' but at the end of the day there is a lot of reworking until your stitches look just right or your code runs correctly and optimally.

 ## Submitted to